 Cape Town Weather — A Complete Month-by-Month Guide

-Understanding Cape Town weather is essential for planning your trip.
+Understanding day trips">Cape Town weather is essential for planning your trip.
 The Mother City has a Mediterranean climate — warm dry summers and cool wet winters — but the weather can change dramatically within a single day.
 Here's what to expect every month.

 Summer (December — February)